 Understanding a child's emotional, mental health and behavioural needs is as important as their physical health.
 All local authorities are required to use the Strength and Difficulty Questionnaires (SDQs) to assess the emotional needs of each child, of 5years and over, before a child has been in care for 12 months.
 The timing should coincide with the closest Health Assessment.

 The SDQ, along with any other tool which may be used to assist, can be used to identify the needs and be part of the child's Health Plan.
 It is therefore encouraged that the SDQ should be completed prior to the Health assessment, so that this can inform the assessment more robustly.
 It should be completed by the child's foster carer or residential worker, supported by the fostering support worker, and in consultation with the child's social worker.
 Support and services for the child should then be identified as required.

 4.2 Out of Area Placements

-Where an Out of Authority placement is sought, the Derby City Council should make a judgment with regard to the child's health needs and the ability of the services in the proposed placement area to fully meet those needs.
+Where an Out of Authority placement is sought, Derby City Council should make a judgment with regard to the child's health needs and the ability of the services in the proposed placement area to fully meet those needs.
 The placing authority should seek guidance from within its own partner agencies and the potential placement area to seek such information out.

-The originating CCG, the current CCG (if different) and the proposed area's CCG should be fully advised of any placement changes and to ensure that any health needs or heath plan are not disrupted through delay as a result of the move.
+The originating CCG, the current CCG (if different) and the proposed area's CCG should be fully advised of any placement changes and to ensure that any health needs or Health Plan are not disrupted through delay as a result of the move.